5 Simple Steps to Your Big Picture Plan for Homeschooling High School

 Step 1: Set up a spreadsheet or make a form you can use to create your big-picture plan for homeschooling high school.

 Dongraphic of student holding her big picture plan for homeschooling high school‘t want to bother making a spreadsheet?
-Get our free planning workbook for homeschooling high school by clicking on the graphic below!
+Get our free planning workbook for homeschooling high school by clicking on the graphic!

 Step 2: If your student plans on going to college, take an online survey of colleges’ undergraduate requirements.